 The Vancouver Aboriginal Child and Family Services Society is a leader in restorative child welfare.
 Our practices and policies are grounded in culture, guided by research and delivered collaboratively with Elders and teamwork between departments.

-As one of the largest delegated Aboriginal Agencies in Canada, we have four programs (Child Protection, Guardianship, Residential Resources and Family Preservation and Reunification) to service the urban Indigenous population in Vancouver.
+As one of the largest delegated Aboriginal Agencies in Canada, we have four programs (Child Protection, Guardianship, Resources and Family Preservation and Reunification) to service the urban Indigenous population in Vancouver.
 We work in partnership with Indigenous communities from across Canada and a child’s family and extended community to ensure care plans are strengths based and incorporate cultural and identity.

 - Competitive pension and benefits